Hosbulduk/Hosbulduk-Profil-Analiz/README.md

 This project is licensed under CC BY-NC-SA 4.0.

-Commercial use is strictly prohibited.rg/licenses/by-nc-sa/4.0/)
+Commercial use is strictly prohibited.